kdheepak/blog/src/posts/49-bookshelf-analogy-julia.md

 # Conclusions

-Thinking of programming memory as a bookshelf in a library can help beginners understand how their program interacts with memory and how different elements of their code work together.
+Thinking of programming memory as a bookshelf in a library can help you understand how your program interacts with memory and how mutation works in languages like Julia with shared references.